nilbelec/potatorrent/README.md

 ## Usage

-Just grab one of the pre-built executable files for you OS from the [releases](https://github.com/nilbelec/potatorrent/releases) tab and launch it.
+Just grab one of the pre-built executable files for your OS from the [releases](https://github.com/nilbelec/potatorrent/releases) page and launch it.
 It should open a new web browser tab with the application.

-If no browser tab is opened, open your web browser and navigate to:
+If no tab is opened, open your web browser and navigate to:

 ```
 http://localhost:8080